ashayp22/ashayp22/README.md

 ## Websites 🌐

 - [CSK Parent Portal](https://github.com/Comp-Sci-Kids/CSKPortal) - A website that allows parents to register kids for after-school CS tutoring sessions.
 This is currently in production to 40+ users.
+Created using React, Node.js, MongoDB, and SQL.

-- [3D Epicycles](https://github.com/ashayp22/3d-epicycles) - Uses the Discrete Fourier Transform and Epicycles to draw any 3D shape in a matter of seconds.
+- [3D Epicycles](https://github.com/ashayp22/3d-epicycles) - Uses the Discrete Fourier Transform in JavaScript to draw any 3D shape in a matter of seconds.
 You can draw 3D objects ranging from simple cubes and cones to complex goldfish, ice cream cones, and dragons.

-- [Buy or $hort](https://github.com/ashayp22/HackMIT) - Financial Literacy Game created for HackMIT 2020, a 36 hour collegiate hackathon.
+- [Buy or $hort](https://github.com/ashayp22/HackMIT) - Financial Literacy Game created for [HackMIT 2020](http://hackmit.com/), a 36 hour collegiate hackathon hosted by MIT.

 - [Connect 4 Minimax](https://github.com/ashayp22/Connect4Minimax) - Play Connect 4 against an AI opponent that determines its moves using the Minimax algorithm.
 You can adjust a slider to obtain different search levels.